danrouse/sprouts-vanilla/README.md

 # sprouts

  - Draw syntax trees in the browser
- - Build tree from strings
+ - Build trees from text or interactively, with the GUI tree editor
+ - Supports syntactic movement, coreference
  - Full Unicode support
  - Export as SVG or PNG

 Usage
 -----